bhisaac/5eFP/5eFP-SRD.md

 You begin the game with 2 mana.
 To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
 You regain all spent mana at the beginning of a game session.

 For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can either spend 1 mana to cast _cure wounds_ as a 1st-level spell or spend 2 mana to cast it as a 2nd-level spell.
-Casting the spell doesn’t remove it from your list of prepared spells.

 #### Spells Known